seud0nym/tch-gui-unhide/README.md

 - Greater control over the **Wi-Fi** output power

 ### Additional (new) GUI Features
+- **Gateway** card now has current device status for CPU usage and free RAM
 - **WiFi Boosters** card (only for devices with multiap installed - i.e. DJA0230 and DJA0231)
 - **Traffic monitor** tab in Diagnostics